daronphang/coding_resources/computer-science/data-structures/graphs/shortest-paths/bellman-ford.md

     initializeSingleSource(G,s)
     for i=1 to |G.V| - 1
         for each edge (u,v) E G.E
-            relax(u,v,w)
+            // G.E is a set of all the edges, iterates through each of them
+            // for each pass, each edge is relaxed once relax(u,v,w)

     // check if graph contains no negative-weight cycles